A designer's approach

 Rural Spark integrates design with implementation in the field to match vision and people

 Rural Spark uses an agile design process to be able to move quickly from vision to context.
-Developing new energy networks in India requires modern technological knowledge which is mostly found in western countries.
+Developing new energy networks requires modern technological knowledge.
 Entering the (informal) markets at the base of the pyramid requires new ways of designing products and business models.
-Because of the enormous cultural differences, these products and business models cannot be designed outside the context.
+Because of the need for solutions to be adapted by the users, these products and business models cannot be designed outside the context.

 Our vision of new sustainable energy and information networks requires behaviour change in the villages, we take designing for these behavioural changes very serious and developed a ‘first person perspective on

 designing for systems’ approach.
 In this approach we take the design goal (the needed behaviour change to realise the intended impact) as a personal goal.
 Through quick and low-fidelity prototypes we ‘try out’ our ideas in the field and only decide to scale if the products prove to lead to the intended impact.
 See a video on this approach below!

 Apart from our high personal commitment, in the field we don’t approach people as participants of a user research or prototype research, we approach them as real customers.
 This leads to true feedback from the customers, they don’t give the answers they think we expect, they behave as value-consious consumers.
 The ‘first person perspective’ leads to innovations driven by the impact they have and the ‘customer approach’ ensures realistic feedback.
 Rural Spark only develops products and services really wanted and used in the actual context, based on new technological developments.
 This is why an agile design process, with short feedback cycles from R&D till implementation in the field, is chosen to approach this nonnative market at the Base of the Pyramid.

 The unique approach used by Rural Spark is called 'Hidden Design', and allows for getting real insights from the context.